 A portfolio offers opportunities to showcase growth, reflection, and accomplishment

-When using portfolios as a teaching tool, they do not always need to be used to showcase highlights or final versions.
-On the contrary, a portfolio could be used to engage students in capturing the journey, failures, and reflections that lead to meaningful learning.
+When using portfolios as a teaching tool, they need not always be used to showcase only the final product or highlights.
+Instead, they can be used to engage students in documenting their learning journey, including failures and reflections that led to meaningful learning experiences.

 A portfolio for the classroom is a body of student work that can take on a variety of formats and showcase growth, reflection, and accomplishment.